Master in Conflict and International Humanitarian Law: Career Path

 Scope

-• Human rights Law: Graduates can work in human rights organizations, where they will be responsible for promoting and protecting human rights in the context of armed conflicts.
-They can also work as legal advisers for governments, international organizations, and NGOs, where they will be responsible for advising on human rights issues.
+• Human Rights Law: Graduates can work in human rights organizations, where they will promote and protect human rights in the context of armed conflicts.
+They can also work as legal advisers for governments, international organizations, and NGOs, where they will advise on human rights issues.

 • International Criminal Law: Graduates can work as legal advisers in international criminal tribunals such as the International Criminal Court, the International Criminal Tribunal for the former Yugoslavia, and the International Criminal Tribunal for Rwanda.